itsmesiva80/DemoProject/mobile-playback-testcases.md

       And played when clicking on play
       And closes when clicking on close

+  Scenario: Test pause, play and stop on playback if universal control also provides
+    Given Audio application is playing
+      And application is closed
+    When Audio is playing on closed application
+      And User pauses the application from universal control And User stops the application from universal control Then the application playback is paused
+      And played when clicking on play
+      And closes when clicking on close

   Scenario: Test Next and Previous tracks on playback
     Given Audio application is playing
       And application is closed
     When Audio is playing on closed application